The Little Prince and the Labyrinth of Exoplanets

 The Little Prince thought of his rose and how greatly she depended on him.
 He wondered if another rose might exist, awaiting care.
 In each corridor, he saw a new possibility leading to unknown worlds.

 Under the vast dome of stars, he understood each exoplanet was a mirror of unspoken equations hinting at life’s possibilities.
-Though the cosmic garden branched infinitely, each path led to the same truth: the universe was an evolving dialogue fusing the ephemeral and the real.
+Though the cosmic garden branched infinitely, each path led to the same truth.
+The universe was an evolving dialogue fusing the ephemeral and the real.